ibmresilient/resilient-community-apps/fn_jira/README.md

 ---
 ## Function - Jira Open Issue
 Create a jira issue.
-To be used when a Resilient Incident is created.
+To be used when a SOAR Incident is created.
 See example workflow for configuration of function pre-processor and post-processor scripts

  ![screenshot: fn-jira-open-issue ](./doc/screenshots/fn-jira-open-issue.png)